SorerBOT/cunit.h/README.md

 # cunit.h
 Like NUnit or JUnit, but tiny **header only**, and written in C for C development.
+## Top Features
+* Header Only: the library file is single and ready to mingle!
+* Process Isolation: each test runs in an isolated process, allowing all tests to run even if one of them crashed.
+* Automatic Registration: suites, and tests are registered automatically. **No need for a `main()` function**
 ## How do I use it?
 Each tests file represents a single testing-suite.
 Use the `CUNIT_TEST` macro in order to define a test, and use the macros: `CUNIT_SETUP`, `CUNIT_CLEANUP`, `CUNIT_SETUP_ONETIME`, `CUNIT_CLEANUP_ONETIME` to define functions that would run before and after every test in the current suite (file of tests).
 Here is how a complete testing suite might look:
 ```c